NoHomey/react-material-ui-keyboard/README.md

 # react-material-ui-keyboard

-Virtual keyboard for TextFeild when needed
+Virtual keyboard for TextFeild when needed.

+You controll when to open it which allows cros platform App optimizations and code reusability for diferent platoforms such as Electron Mobile Devices Touch Devices and all other Compatible JavaScript Enviroments.

 # Install